sachajw/devops-adventure/README.md

 # --- Ortelius Course Material ---

+## Disclaimer:
+- Please read the documentation for each subject
+- This documentation will be very summarised and expects you to go deeper
+- Think of it as a map to help you navigate what to learn in the spirit of [Ortelius](https://en.wikipedia.org/wiki/Abraham_Ortelius)
+- Please help us make the documentation better

 ## Deploy and containerise
 - Springboot Java [Spring Petclinic](https://github.com/spring-projects/spring-petclinic)
 - Python Web UI to manage PostgreSQL [PgAdmin](https://www.pgadmin.org/)